simonesilvestroni/m2m-website/_posts/2023-08-21-how-i-read-online.md

   - 'personal'
   - 'software'
   - 'sustainability'
-description: 'Second post in my ‘degrowth’ series.
+summary: 'Second post in my ‘degrowth’ series.
 How I approach the news online, including blogs, videos, newsletters.'
 ---
 I'm off real-time news: no 'breaking', no 'live reporting'.
 Instead, I read long-form articles from trusted sources such as [The Conversation](https://theconversation.com/).
 I don't have an account on Medium, Substack or any other Silicon Valley <abbr title="Venture Capitalist">VC</abbr>-funded centralised proprietary thingy.
 My anxiety levels are already in a dreadful state, without the need of added stress from constant news intake.
 No algorithm, no _everything now_, I choose what and when to read.